Tbilisi is the capital and the largest city of Georgia and also, according to many, one of the safest cities in Europe.

 Tbilisi is a gorgeous city, whose main attraction comes from its streets filled with history and the spirit of what it once was.

 Namely, even though it has been destroyed and rebuilt some 29 times, the layout of the Old Town is, for the most part, still intact with narrow alleys and big crooked houses built around courtyards.

-The city has rich history, undeniable charm and unique spirit that makes you feel free, and while it might not be as attractive in the traditional way, like some European capitals cities or megalopolises, Tbilisi is definitely worth to be given a try.
+The city has a rich history, undeniable charm and unique spirit that makes you feel free, and while it might not be as attractive in the traditional way, like some European capitals cities or megalopolises, Tbilisi is worth to be given a try.

 Warnings & Dangers in Tbilisi